 I released an article "Stay Clear of Traditional US Asset Classes" on May 4, 2008 explaining what had happened, where we were and where we were headed.
 I concluded that the market was overextended both in the short and intermediate-term and advised investors to start selling with an emphasis on taking short positions in the financials.
 I also emphasized that investors wishing to remain invested in the U.S. market should only consider investing in the oil and health care (longer-term) industries.
 I was confident we would retest the intraday low made in January 2008 of 11,500, followed by a break down to hover around 11,200.
-In August 2008 I released an article warning of the immanent earnings collapse, further highlighting a severe market collapse in the coming months.

-- (10) Since the release of that article, the market has fallen to 10,731. - (11) Anchored by high volume, the Dow has since bounced off of this low and has rallied to 11,450 level.
+(10) Since the release of that article, the market has fallen to 10,731.

+(11) Anchored by high volume, the Dow has since bounced off of this low and has rallied to 11,450 level.
 This was sparked by the Fed's bailout plan for Fannie and Freddie.
 The rebound from the 10,700 range was indeed critical, as there was very little support down to the 10,200 level.